UPDATE: Frankton-Lapel band directors proud of fair performance

-This year’s ensemble included a few new marchers who are experiencing Band Day for the first time.
+This year’s ensemble included a few new marchers who were experiencing Band Day for the first time.

-“A lot of times, new styles or ideas of pop or rock aren’t necessarily ingrained in their brains, so Spanish-style music is a very common marching band theme, (and) sometimes easier for students to grasp because of the movements, style and articulation,” Bayes said.
+“A lot of times, new styles or ideas of pop or rock aren’t necessarily ingrained in their brains, so Spanish-style music is a very common marching band theme,” Bayes said.
+“Sometimes it’s easier for students to grasp because of the movements, style and articulation.”

+Lapel’s Joshua Reddick had his first taste of competing in Band Day.
+As an incoming junior, he is a first-year member of the marching band program as a trombone player.

+“I’ve always noticed that trombone has a main part and it’s different from every other instrument,” he said after his solo in the performance.

+Frankton’s Austin Sigler performed for the third time in this year’s event with a trumpet solo.
+He experienced his first performance merging both band programs together and said, “This has been the best season.”

+“It’s been a really good experience combining with Lapel, and I’ve met some really good people from this,” he said.
+“Thanks to our directors — they hold the glue together with this band.”

-Bayes and Frankton director Eric Bailey were inspired by a prolific band composer, Randall Standridge, for their performance theme, “Postcard from Spain.”
-Bayes said the music travels through different time periods and is easily recognizable for the audience.
+Both directors were inspired by a prolific band composer, Randall Standridge, for their performance theme, “Postcard from Spain.”
+Bayes said the music performed traveled through different time periods and is meant to be easily recognizable to the audience.

-Following last year’s Band Day being canceled due to the pandemic, both directors said they are glad their members were able to perform.
+Following the cancellation of last year’s Band Day during the pandemic, both directors said they are glad their members were able to perform.

 “I think we’ll really revitalize a lot of these programs that are having dwindling numbers because of COVID,” Bailey said.